3 Powerful Taoist Meditation Techniques to Tame the Mind, Open the Heart and Awaken Intuitive Abilities

 Many people find it very difficult to enter a deep state of meditation because their mind is so full of thoughts, which lead to other thoughts, which lead to others, and so on and on.
 It can be helpful to count your breaths from one to ten, concentrating fully on each count.
 Then, once you reach ten, go back and start over again.
 In the beginning it is often difficult to count much past ten without the thoughts starting up again, but with time, Taoist meditation will become easier.
 In fact, it is just about impossible to completely still the mind.
 But even a few moments of deep meditation can have great effects on your mind-body system.

 Unlike some other forms of meditation, which are solely for the purpose of quieting the mind, Daoist meditation seeks to quiet the mind so that it will be out of the way and the chi can move in its own fashion.
 Daoist meditation masters created moving meditation forms, such as tai chi, that allow people to move in a slow and flowing meditative state, which, in turn, allows the chi in their bodies to move on its own.
 Tai chi is often called “stillness within movement.”
 In still sitting, there is a “movement within stillness.”
 This inner movement is the healing, vitalizing chi moving deep within the three dantians, opening energy pathways as well as spiritual centers.
 It is also how we find our deep connection with the eternal.
-The more we dwell within that state in meditation, the easier it is for it to carry over into the rest of our lives.
+The more we dwell within that state in meditation, the easier it is for it to carry over into the rest of our lives.psychological, emotional, and spiritual.
+It is also concerned with the internal process of refining our jing, or fundamental energy, into chi, then refining that into pure spiritual energy, or shen, and then transforming that back into Tao.
+It is a slow process, taking many years of serious practice to fully accomplish.
+But there are many helpful results that occur along the way, making the practice itself a rewarding and educational process.

 In Taoist meditation techniques it is said that “chi follows yi,” or chi follows the mind.
 It is an ancient and well-known fact that we can lead energy the tao of intimacy and ecstasy in our body with our minds.
 There is even a relatively new branch of Western medicine called psychoneuroimmunology, which means basically the same thing.
 For example, patients with tumors are taught to send little white knights or Pac-Man-type creatures to defeat or eat up the rampaging cancer cells in their body, often to great effect.